srgk26/EasyPlotting.jl/README.md

 **Instructions:**

-The following is a step-by-setp guide to execute the source scripts to get the GUI running from within the Julia REPL.
+The following is a step-by-step guide to execute the source scripts to get the GUI running from within the Julia REPL.

 *Steps 1: If you don't have any of Python3, Julia or seaborn(Python3) installed, please follow these steps (At the moment, much of these steps only apply to Mac OS X systems as the installation procedures vary for Windows/Linux OS.
 After Python3/Julia/seaborn installations by other means, the Julia main_code would still be compatible with your system though, regardless of OS - follow steps 2):*